mattrufolo/NumericalLumiInversion/README.md

 The output of this computation will be:
 - sol: the numerical solution
-- f: the function of the system at the numerical solution
+- f: the output of the system at the numerical solution
 - J: the Jacobian of the system at the numerical solution
 - time: the computation time
 - iter: the number of iteration of the Least Squares.

-As choice for the different parameters, it has be choosen a default choice, inspiring on the LHC parameters:
+In the repository it has been chosen a nominal configuration for the parameters, inspiring on the LHC:

 Parameters | value
 --- | ---